-Let’s take a look at some points you might consider going through when you’re checking out whether or not you want to work with a new client.
+Let us explore some key points that you should consider when determining whether or not to engage with a new client.

 1. Where do they come from?